FShahid/yaae-yet-another-audio-encoder/README.md

 ##### OR

-> You can download whole compiled package from here, but I still recommend that you download all applications separately.
+> You can download whole compiled package from here, but I still recommend to download all applications separately.

 > An updated archive of required files can be downloaded from here.